10 Best Grill Flavorizer Bars

 Porcelain Steel vs. Stainless Steel

 Most OEM Weber flavorizer bars are porcelain-enameled steel, and most aftermarket replacements follow the same recipe.
 Porcelain steel delivers even heat distribution and a familiar cooking feel, but the coating can chip if you scrape aggressively or run the grill on high with heavy grease buildup.
-Stainless steel flavorizer bars current Amazon listing detail more and run slightly hotter, but they resist rust and flaking far longer, which makes them appealing for coastal climates or grills that see year-round use.
+Stainless steel flavorizer bars cost more and run slightly hotter, but they resist rust and flaking far longer, which makes them appealing for coastal climates or grills that see year-round use.
 If you cook frequently and want a set you can install and largely forget, stainless is a reasonable upgrade; if you replace bars as part of seasonal maintenance, porcelain steel remains the standard choice.

 Gauge, Thickness, and Heat Retention